Gift Ideas for Bilingual Children and Little Language Learners

 With letter blocks you can’t go wrong, they are perfect for bilingual children and language learners.
 I am sure they can be found in most toy shops.
 If not, check out the Uncle Goose products, high quality blocks, and in various languages.

 Letter and Geography Puzzles

 So many gift choices here!
 Anything that can encourage the use of a language, or aid in the learning of new vocabulary.
 Word bingo and memory are favourites, and great for children of any age.
 Scrabble is a fun one for older children that can be used in any language.
 Most other board games can be purchased in various languages, so choosing one in the language they are learning is a great gift idea!

-They may sound “boring” but there are all types of fun and exciting flashcards to use these days and can be used in so many different ways.
+Flashcards may sound “boring” but there are so many fun and exciting games and activities to use flashcards these days and they can be great fun.
 Games like “snap” and “memory” are fun for young children and toddlers.
 Matching games are great too.
 They don’t have to just be used to read alone!
 Lil’Ollo have a great range of Bilingual Flashcards that come in a range of different languages or you can find plenty of different bilingual flashcards ONLINE.

 Why not give the gift of music!
 There are some great ways to use music to learn a language.
 Children tend to pick up vocabulary easier when it is put to a song.
 Listening to songs in foreign languages can have a significant impact in children’s language development.
 CD’s and Song books are a lovely gift for a child learning a language.
 Depending on your budget, even a musical instrument is a great gift idea that will last.